 - Fisher-Price Newborn Rock ‘n Play Sleeper – I was recommended this item by MANY moms, as they say it helps with reflux.
 Luckily neither of my girls had that issue but they still peaceful napped in this rocker.
 I LOVE that it’s portable to move around the house and folds up to take with us if visiting someone else’s not baby friendly home.
 Note that this style doesn’t rock on it’s own but UPDATE: Fisher-Price came out with a new version, the Fisher-Price Auto Rock ‘n Play Sleeper which rocks all by itself!
 I didn’t mind that ours didn’t rock but can clearly see how it can be beneficial and worth the additional few $!

-- Graco Pack ‘N Pack Playyard with the Newborn Napper/Changing Station – Both my girls slept in the newborn napper that sits on this pack ‘n play from the first they came home from the hospital.
-It’s curved shape nestles baby and it’s soft fleece material helped to keep them warm at night.
+- Graco Pack ‘N Pack Playyard with the Newborn Napper/Changing Station – Both my girls slept in the newborn napper that sits on this pack ‘n play from the first night they came home from the hospital.
+The newborn napper has a curved shape that nestles baby and it’s soft fleece material helped to keep them warm at night.
 By 8 weeks, they transitioned to the flat part of the pack ‘n play and we use the changing station area for nighttime changes.
 I also love the vibration feature that can be attached both to the newborn napper (when on top of the pack ‘n play) or the flat pack n’ play bottom.
-Tip: If you buy this as a gift, get some extra coordinating sheets and changing station liners for the complete package.
+Tip: If you buy this as a gift, get some extra coordinating sheets and changing pad covers for the complete package.

 - ERGObaby Original Baby Carrier– We borrowed an her Ergo carrier in the first few weeks of Brielle’s life and after having to return it to the owner (who was also expecting), we bought our own.
 We LOVED it for both our girls who slept snuggly inside for shopping trips, short walks around the neighborhood or group events, like hayrides, where a stroller wouldn’t work!
 Make sure to get the ERGObaby Original Infant Insert which we used the first few weeks/months when they were still small.
 Also, as you can also see above, it’s easy for dads to wear at family parties, or when playing video games with a friend. 🙂

 - Aden By aden + anais Muslin Swaddle Blanket 4 Pack – Yes, these blankets do seem run on the more expensive side, but I was say that they are so worth it!
-We received a four pack for Brielle and used them all the time the first year.
+Each of my girls had one four pack that we used their first year and beyond.
 Their large square shape makes them great to do a tight swaddle at night, and their soft, lightweight feel makes a great cover up for their legs when in the stroller or car seat.
+My oldest continued to use hers as a lovey cuddle blanket into her third year.

 - Chicco Lightweight Plus Stroller – We were warned by many moms to stay clear of the “travel system” stroller sets.
 While they were well constructed and sturdy, they tended to be bulkier and therefore heavier.
 At first we looked into the frame strollers (to go along with the Keyfit car seat we chose) but ended up finding this lightweight model.
 This style is a hybrid between a travel system but isn’t as bulky or heavy.
 It allows you to clip on the infant car seat easily or convert it to an umbrella style when out and about.
-It folds easily and is a great lightweight stroller for baby’s first few years.
+It folds easily and is a great lightweight stroller that we used for both my daughters’ first year.

 - Graco Pack ‘n Play Changing Pad Cover – You spend all that time working on your little ones cute nursery, making sure to get the matching changing pad to go with your décor.
 But guess what?
 Babies poop and sometimes its messy!
 While it’s not shown in the photo above, we have a set of these changing pad liners that we place on top of the changing pad seen.
 A three set works well with my every-three-day laundry routine so I can help keep the changing pad cover as clean as possible!